Why was Frenetic born in Spain?

 I had only spent 1 hour there but I wanted to be there forever.
 I belonged to that place.
 Everything was new to me.
 I knew nothing, my ignorance about electronics was compensated by my hunger for learning and I was in the right place, at the right time.

-And it was there, at CEI, where I first received a complete course about Magnetic Components in the Master of Industrial Electronics.
+And it was there, at CEI, where I first received a complete course about Magnetic Components in the Industrial Electronics Masters.
 The professor was Roberto Prieto and I loved the course.
 Roberto, together with Rafael Asensi, Jose Antonio Cobos, and Javier Uceda (we will talk about this guru later) were the founders of a project about magnetics that went on to be supported by ANSOF (a company acquired by ANSYS later) and became the magnetic design software of ANSYS for the last 20 years.
 This software is called Pexprt.
 These professors have dedicated an incredible amount of hours to learn about magnetic modeling and design and have created an incredible tool.
 At that moment, I was too young to understand what was around me.
 These 3 professors had made Pexprt, one of the most powerful software in the world.
 Look, this is crazy:

 But what is more relevant is that this was not an isolated case.
 CEI was full of professors creating technologies that are applied in all fields, receiving awards continuously.
-For example, Prof. Teresa Riesgo , one of the best professors ever (Now, Secretary General for innovation in Spain), was creating chips in 2000 for American companies and space satellites.
+For example, Prof. Teresa Riesgo , one of the best professors ever (Now, Secretary-General for innovation in Spain), was creating chips in 2000 for American companies and space satellites.
 While the rest of the world thought that Spain was only famous for its beautiful beaches and paella, CEI was competing with world-class players from Switzerland, Germany, and the USA.
 In fact, they created their own annual conference for sharing their knowledge with the industry.
 Here we have one of the keys:

 During my master’s and research activities, I also needed to socialize in a new city, Madrid.
-I moved to live with a professor at CEI, Jorge Portilla and his wife, Yawen.
+I moved to live with a professor at CEI, Jorge Portilla, and his wife, Yawen.
 He was a professor of digital courses on programming and designing chips.
 This was the first step to belong to two totally different groups of people at CEI.
 In my research activities, I worked with hardware power electronics guys and in my free time, I drank beers with guys talking about FPGA and Microprocessors.
 I was very lucky.
 It’s like learning math and physics at the same time.
 Eventually, I would use both skills.
 This fact was key in my future projects.

 Javier Uceda and Sebastian at Kyoto in 1988